Preparation

 I do not provide medical advice.
 Medication decisions are the responsibility of the client.

-Skin Prep (Hair, Moisture, Sun)
+6. Skin Prep (Hair, Moisture, Sun)

 Hair removal

-Lotion or oil on appointment day
+Lotion or oil (appointment day)

 Avoid heavy lotions, oils, or body butter on the tattoo area.